Crankrune/First/README.md

 [ES File Explorer Pro](https://forum.mobilism.org/viewtopic.php?f=438&t=2529048) - Good file explorer, the one I've used for years.

-[Hotspot Shield VPN](https://forum.mobilism.org/viewtopic.php?f=428&t=2585174) - Good, free VPN.
+[Hotspot Shield VPN](https://forum.mobilism.org/viewtopic.php?f=428&t=2585627) - Good, free VPN.
 Good for privacy and when on sketchy WIFI networks.
 You can also switch region to other countries to get around region-locking for some content.

 [Tiles](https://forum.mobilism.org/viewtopic.php?f=438&t=2511333) - Add custom options to your quick settings.

+[Shortcutter](https://forum.mobilism.org/viewtopic.php?f=438&t=2628835) - Another app to add quick settings tiles.

 [Data Monitor](https://forum.mobilism.org/viewtopic.php?f=428&t=2603556) - Track the data you user per-app and on both WIFI and mobile data.
 Look at day and month totals.